9 Treatment Options for Pinched Nerves in the Back and Neck

 Next, the surgeon will remove the bony lamina and thickened tissues connecting the laminae of the vertebra below.
 A laminectomy is a highly effective surgery to improve pain relief caused by pinched nerves.

-How Are Pinched Nerves Diagnosed?
+How Are Spinal Pinched Nerves Diagnosed?

 A spinal specialist will ask you about any spinal pain or symptoms you may be experiencing and often perform a physical assessment of your spine.
 If your physician thinks you are displaying pinched nerve symptoms, they will recommend further testing to diagnose your condition accurately.
 Some of the most important diagnostic tools for a pinched nerve include: